Ethylbenzene: Production

 In 2012, more than 99% of ethylbenzene was produced in this way.
-Thus, makers of ethylbenzene are the major buyers of benzene, claiming more than half of total output.

 Small amounts of ethylbenzene are recovered from the mix of xylenes by superfractioning, an extension of the distillation process.

 In the 1980s a zeolite-based process using vapor phase alkylation offered a higher purity and yield.
 Then a liquid phase process was introduced using zeolite catalysts.
 This offers low benzene-to-ethylene ratios, reducing the size of the required equipment and lowering byproduct production.

 Industrial accidents

-On January 5, 2011 a major fire took place at the Chemie-Pack storage facility in the Dutch Moerdijk industrial area.
-The fire started in a chemical reactor operated by Shell which overheated due to an exothermal runaway reaction between the metal oxide catalyst and ethylbenzene.
-Firefighting activities lead to massive environmental pollution.
-Total damage is estimated at 70 million Euro.
+On June 3, 2014, an explosion occurred in the Dutch Moerdijk industrial area.
+This happened in a chemical reactor operated by Shell which overheated due to an exothermal runaway reaction between the metal oxide catalyst and ethylbenzene.

 Health effects

 The acute toxicity of ethylbenzene is low, with an LD50 of about 4 grams per kilogram of body weight.
 The longer term toxicity and carcinogenicity is ambiguous.
 Eye and throat sensitivity can occur when high level exposure to ethylbenzene in the air occurs.
 At higher level exposure, ethylbenzene can cause dizziness.
 Once inside the body, ethylbenzene biodegrades to 1-phenylethanol, acetophenone, phenylglyoxylic acid, mandelic acid, benzoic acid and hippuric acid.
 Ethylbenzene exposure can be determined by testing for the breakdown products in urine.

 As of September 2007, the United States Environmental Protection Agency (EPA) determined that drinking water with a concentration of 30 parts per million (ppm) for one day or 3 ppm for ten days is not expected to have any adverse effect in children.
 Lifetime exposure of 0.7 ppm ethylbenzene is not expected to have any adverse effect either.
 The U.S. Occupational Safety and Health Administration (OSHA) limits exposure to workers to an average 100 ppm for an 8-hour workday, a 40-hour workweek.

 Ethylbenzene is classified as a possible carcinogen by the International Agency for Research on Cancer (IARC) however, the EPA has not determined ethylbenzene to be a carcinogen.
 The National Toxicology Program conducted an inhalation study in rats and mice.
 Exposure to ethylbenzene resulted in an increased incidence of kidney and testicular tumors in male rats, and trends of increased kidney tumors in female rats, lung tumors in male mice, and liver tumors in female mice.

 As with all organic compounds, ethylbenzene vapors form an explosive mixture with air.
 When transporting ethylbenzene, it is classified as a flammable liquid in class 3, Packing Group II.